-We draw attention to Note 4 of the financial report which describes the impact of the COVID-19 pandemic on trade debtors and the related allowance for expected credit losses and how this has been considered by the directors in the preparation of the financial report at 30 June 2021.
-In the event the impact of COVID-19 varies from conditions anticipated at balance date, this may result in a change in the expected credit loss provision in future periods.
+We draw attention to Note 4 of the financial report which describes the impact of the COVID-19 pandemic on trade debtors and the related allowance for expected credit losses and how this has been considered by the directors in the preparation of the financial report at 30 June 2022.
+The note discloses the accounting policy for the asset and related allowance for expected credit losses and sensitivities to changes in the key assumptions that may impact the provision in future periods.